 This free cowl knitting pattern designed by All About Ami is made with Meriwool from We Are Knitters.

-It looks super soft and chunky, available in many colours.
+It looks super soft and chunky, available in many colors.

 Classic Winter Cowl Pattern